tfsumon/byteboltsec-hugo-test/content/english/data-breach-monitoring.md

 # Banner
 banner:
   title: "Data Breach Monitoring"
-  content: "Breachsense allows you to monitor data breaches for leaked account credentials, personal staff information, ransomware marketplace listings of sensitive company information, and more.
-By detecting data breaches in real time, you’ll be able to mitigate the risk and prevent cyberattacks before they happen."
+  content: "Breachsense enables security teams to monitor data breaches for leaked account credentials, session tokens, employee data, sensitive company data leaked from double-extortion ransomware attacks, and more.
+By detecting data breaches in real time, you can mitigate the risk and prevent cyberattacks before they happen."
   image: "images/BSStats.png"
   book_a_demo_button: true